nmstuart20/cfb_betting/README.md

 **Moneyline**: Compares the model's win probability against the implied probability from American odds.

 **Spreads**: Uses a normal distribution (σ = 12 points) to calculate the probability of covering the spread based on the predicted margin of victory.

+### Arbitrage Detection

+**How it works**: The program identifies opportunities where you can bet on all possible outcomes across different sportsbooks and guarantee a profit regardless of the result.

+**Moneyline Arbitrage**: Finds cases where betting on both teams at different sportsbooks yields a profit.

+**Spread Arbitrage**: Finds cases where taking opposite sides of a spread at different books guarantees profit.

+**Calculation**: For each opportunity, the program calculates:
+- Profit percentage (guaranteed return on investment)
+- Optimal stake distribution (what percentage to bet on each side)

 ## Installation